gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

-## What is Graphene library OS?
+## What is Graphene Library OS?

 **Graphene library OS** is a project to provide lightweight guest OSes with support for Linux multi-process applications.
 Comparable to virtual machines, Graphene runs applications in an isolated environment, with virtualization benefits such as guest customization, platform independence and migration.
 The work is published in the proceeding of [Eurosys 2014](https://oscarlab.github.io/papers/tsai14graphene.pdf).

 Graphene Library OS can support running Linux applications with the latest **Intel SGX (Software Guard Extension)** technologies.
 With Intel SGX, applications are secured in hardware-encrypted memory regions (so called **enclaves**), and no malicious software stack or hardware attack such as cold-boot attack can retrieve the application secret.
 Graphene Library OS can support native application to run in enclaves, without the porting efforts that developers usually have to pay.
 For more information about the SGX support, see [[Introduction to Graphene-SGX]].

-### Which hosts is Graphene currently ported to?
+### Which Hosts is Graphene Currently Ported To?

 Graphene Library OS can run Linux applications on top of any hosts that Graphene Library OS has been ported to.
 Porting Graphene Library OS to a new host requires implementing the [[PAL Host ABI]] using the host ABI.
 Currently, we have ported Graphene Library OS to **64-bit FreeBSD** and **64-bit Linux with Intel SGX**.
 More supported hosts are expected in the future.

-## What is the prerequisite of Graphene?
+## What is the Prerequisite of Graphene?

 Graphene Library OS is tested to be compiling and running on Ubuntu 14.04/16.04 (both server and desktop version), along with Linux kernel 3.5/3.14/4.4.
 We recommend to build and install Graphene with the same host platform.
 Other distributions of 64-bit Linux can potentially, but the result is not guaranteed.
 If you find Graphene not working on other distributions, please contact us with a detailed bug report.